Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

 \end{enumerate}

 Other models and algorithms exist to tackle Problem~\ref{prob:main} relying on different assumptions.
-Although detailing them is out of the scope of this article, it is worth mentioning minimum-volume NMF~\cite{fu2015blind,lin2015identifiability}, where $W$ is regularized such that its convex hull $\conv(W)$ has the smallest possible volume; facet-based identification algorithms that identify the facets of $\conv(W)$ from which its vertices are recovered~\cite{GeZouNMF, lin2015fast, lin2017maximum, abdolali2020simplex}; or probabilistic simplex component analysis~\cite{wu2021probabilistic} that relies on a probabilistic model on the data (the columns of $H$ are sampled using the Dirichlet distribution, and the entries of $N$ using i.i.d.\ Gaussian noise).
+It is worth mentioning minimum-volume NMF~\citep{fu2015blind}, where $W$ is regularized such that its convex hull $\conv(W)$ has the smallest possible volume, facet-based identification algorithms that identify the facets of $\conv(W)$ from which its vertices are recovered~\citep{GeZouNMF, lin2015fast, lin2017maximum, abdolali2020simplex}, and probabilistic simplex component analysis~\citep{wu2021probabilistic} that relies on a probabilistic model on the data (the columns of $H$ are sampled using the Dirichlet distribution, and the entries of $N$ using i.i.d.\ Gaussian noise).
+Discussing these approaches in detail is out of the scope of this article, whose focus is on the separable NMF problem.